 Registered Professional Archaeologist (RPA)

-M.A., Anthropology, University of Alaska Fairbanks 2017
+M.A., Anthropology, University of Alaska Fairbanks, 2017

-B.S., Anthropology, University of Alaska Fairbanks 2010
+B.S., Anthropology, University of Alaska Fairbanks, 2010

-Rob is a geoarchaeologist with over 15 years of experience in cultural resource management.
+Rob is a geoarchaeologist with over 17 years of experience in cultural resource management.
 His areas of specialization include Ground-Penetrating Radar (GPR) survey, analysis, and reporting; prehistoric and historic site survey, testing, and mitigation; paleoenvironmental proxy data analysis and interpretation; and prehistoric and historic artifact analysis.
 Rob has conducted desktop assessments, archaeological monitoring, Phase I (Identification), Phase II (Evalution), and Phase III (Data Recovery) investigations, GPR survey, and National Register of Historic Places (NRHP) evaluations and eligibility recommendations for cultural resources throughout the state of Alaska, from the Aleutians to the North Slope.

 Rob exceeds the Secretary of Interior standards (36 CFR 61) in archaeology.
 In addition, he is certified by Geophysical Survey Systems, Inc. in the operation and analysis of GPR equipment units and has performed analyses at several historic and multi-component prehistoric sites throughout Interior and Coastal Alaska, the pacific Northwest, and Southeast.
 Rob is also a member of the Alaska Anthropological Association.

-Morgan Blanchard
+Dr. Morgan Blanchard

 Senior Project Archaeologist – Anchorage Office